MaxHill/bg_jobs/README.md

   - *otp worker* - dispatcher (1 per program)
     - Enqueues jobs.
 Just writes them to the db
   - *otp worker* - chip registry (1 per program)
-    - Holds Subjects to all workers in the application
+    - Holds Subjects to all workers in bg_jobs.
+This is used for named lookup

 ## Durability
 Jobs are claimed with a timestamp and queue/scheduled job name.